Texture Settings

 Max.
 Texture Size

-The texture limits for this variant (not required with Force identical layout).
+The texture size limit for this variant (not required with Force identical layout).

 Identical layout - accept fractional values